HOW TO SPEND 3 DAYS IN CALGARY & BANFF

 Lunch in a brewery?
 With over 30 craft-breweries scattered across the city… why not?!
-Try Trolley 5 Restaurant & Brewery for views on 17th avenue, Calgary’s retail and entertainment pedestrian district, ideal for a post-lunch stroll.
+Try Trolley 5 Restaurant & Brewery for views on 17th Avenue SW, Calgary’s retail and entertainment pedestrian district, ideal for a post-lunch stroll.

 In the afternoon, wander across scenic St. Patrick’s Island Park and straight on to the Calgary Zoo, home to nearly 1,000 animals, including Canada’s wildest species.
-You could even stop into Fort Calgary on the way where you’ll find out about the birthplace of Calgary!
-Alternately, you could also head over to peaceful Prince’s Island Park, where you’ll find winding hiking trails, beloved, upscale eatery River Café, and many of the city’s summer music festivals (Calgary Folk Music Festival!).
+You could even stop into Fort Calgary on the way where this National Historic Site will teach you important lessons about the area's complex history.
+Alternately, you could also head over to peaceful Prince’s Island Park, where you’ll find winding hiking trails, beloved, upscale eatery River Café, and many of the city’s summer music festivals (Calgary Folk Music Festival!
+Expo Latino!
+Calgary Pride!).

 Finish your day with some good ol’ Alberta beef at one of Calgary’s best steakhouses: Caesar’s Steakhouse or Vintage Chophouse & Tavern.
 Nightcap?
-Snag a Bloody Caesar—Canada’s favourite cocktail was invented here, at Calgary’s Westin Hotel!
+Snag a Caesar—Canada’s favourite cocktail was invented at what is now The Westin Calgary in 1969!
 Or try out more concoctions at The Milk Tiger Lounge, SHELTER, or Proof!

-Pro-tip: The city’s largest event, the Calgary Stampede, takes over the city in July and is definitely something to experience at least once in your life.
-Sports fans will also want to pencil in a Calgary Flames match!
+Pro-tip: The city’s largest event, the Calgary Stampede aka the Greatest Outdoor Show on Earth, takes over the city in July and is definitely something to experience at least once in your life.
+Sports fans will also want to pencil in a Calgary Flames game at the Scotiabank Saddledome!

 Day 2: Off to Banff!